79 Inches How Many Feet

 • Inches to miles: This requires a larger conversion factor, as there are 63,360 inches in a mile.

 • Imperial to metric: Converting between the imperial system (inches, feet, yards, miles) and the metric system (millimeters, centimeters, meters, kilometers) requires knowing the relevant conversion factors.
-For example, 1 inch is approximately equal to 2.54 centimeters.
+Take this: 1 inch is approximately equal to 2.54 centimeters.

 Common Mistakes and Misconceptions